Hodapp87/prosha/README.md

 ## Highest priority:

+- Fix the commented-out tests in `examples.rs`.
 - Just scrap `parametric_mesh` as much as possible and use existing tools (e.g. OpenSubdiv) because this DCEL method is just painful for what it is and I have some questions on how it can even work theoretically.
+- Connect up the `parametric_mesh` stuff that remains, and worry about perfect meshes later.
 - Get identical or near-identical meshes to `ramhorn_branch` from Python.
 (Should just be a matter of tweaking parameters.)
 - Look at performance.